writefreely/documentation/writer/federation.md

 ## Finding your handle

 To find your handle, go into your blog's settings.
-Under _URL_ will be your blog's fediverse handle, following the format blog@instance.
+Under _URL_ will be your blog's fediverse handle, following the format `@blog@instance.com`.

 ## Following your blog

 To follow your blog, open Mastodon, Pleroma, or your other favorite ActivityPub-powered platform, and search for the fediverse handle from your settings page. (**Note**: you can also search for the blog URL, instead of the handle.)
 Finally, click the "Follow" button.
-This will make sure you receive future posts in your timeline, where you can then favorite or boost them to your followers.
+This will make sure you receive future posts in your timeline, where you can then _favorite_ or _boost_ them to your followers.

 ## Note about changing your username